Arcadia-Science/2024-tick-sg-peptides-tsa/README.md

 ### [`prep-txomes-for-peptigate.snakefile`](./prep-txomes-for-peptigate.snakefile)

 The TSA is notoriously unreliable for downloading files.
-While in theory one should be able to download transcriptome assemblies and predicted proteins directly from the TSA using NCBI's [Entrez-Direct](https://www.ncbi.nlm.nih.gov/books/NBK179288/) tool, in practice this approaches is spotty and suffers from outages.
+While in theory one should be able to download transcriptome assemblies and predicted proteins directly from the TSA using NCBI's [Entrez-Direct](https://www.ncbi.nlm.nih.gov/books/NBK179288/) tool, in practice this approach is spotty due to outages.
-When using this approach, we received error message like the following:
+When using this approach, we received error message like the following for a subset of transcriptomes:

 ```
 $ esearch -db nuccore -query GKHV01 |             efetch -format fasta > GKHV01_fasta.fa